-For the first time, satellite broadcasters and TV platform operators can enrich their services by adding interactivity to their direct-to-home (DTH) users through a satellite return link.
-This “giant leap” can be achieved with Starfish, an innovative and cost-effective platform, which equips broadcasters with a flexible and high-performance solution for a satellite-only environment.
+For the first time, satellite broadcasters and TV platform operators can enhance their services by adding interactivity to their direct-to-home (DTH) users through a satellite return link.
+This “giant leap” can be achieved with Starfish, an innovative and cost-effective platform, which equips broadcasters with a flexible and high-performance solution for satellite-only environments.

 Using cutting-edge technologies, Starfish can easily transform traditional entertainment into an interactive experience.

 This network scales up to tens of millions users, and only needs easy-to-use, consumer-grade devices available at the user’s own premises.
 On the operator side, this ambitious target can be met with Starfish, a highly modular and flexible platform.
 Starfish can be fully integrated with the content provider’s existing architecture, thus significantly minimizing capital expenditure.

 HOW STARFISH WORKS

 Connected TV is destined to expand rapidly.
 Growing competition from over-the-top providers will move TV satellite operators and broadcasters to evolve in terms of services and strategies to provide content.